dandanhub/data-structure-and-algorithms/BackTracking/README.md

-The java codes here basically summarize my work on backtacking algorithm.
-The codes are driven by CMU course 08-722 Data Structures for Application Programmers and some LeetCode problems about backtacking.
+The java codes here basically summarize my work on BackTracking algorithm.
+The codes are driven by CMU course 08-722 Data Structures for Application Programmers and some LeetCode problems about BackTracking.

 # BackTracking.java